 The first rule of employee newsletters is that they should be for employees.

-Job postings are irresistible to employees.
-Whether they are looking for a promotion or not, job postings are indicative of how the company is growing and changing.
+Whether your employees are looking for a promotion or not, job postings are indicative of how the company is growing and changing.
 Give your employees some insight into your organization’s growth—and maybe even pique their interest in applying.

 2. Anniversaries or milestones